 Credits: 4 ECTS

-Cities are emerging as recognised and legitimated actors of the international system and are beginning to have a real impact on global governance outcomes.
+Cities are emerging as recognised and legitimate actors of the international system and are beginning to have real impact on global governance outcomes.
 Different factors can explain the emergence of the global city and its challenge regarding the nation-state, which has been the main political actor for centuries.
 This course will assess the reasons for the empowerment of cities after their long subjugation to the state.

 Cities now play a critical role in sustainable development in its different dimensions: economic, social and environmental.
 The world is increasingly urban–almost 70% of the world’s population will be living in cities by 2050.
 The first section of the course will show how the unprecedented size and scale of today’s global cities owe their conditions of possibility to a fundamental shift in the character of political order at the level of the international system.